A different Approach to Communication

 You will have heard of leaders who complain that "their people don't engage with them"?
 It's a common complaint among people in leadership roles and can be frustrating.
 But the good news is that there are ways to improve the situation.

 In both previous books, The Power of Organisation and The Power of Management, we outlined the five core ways of speaking - directive, expressive, descriptive, inquisitive, and appreciative - and how they could influence the levels of dialogue.
 It is, therefore, vital that leaders at all levels of the organisations are aware of and know how to create the right conditions for the speaking they are employing.
+You can learn more about communication structures from the Leadership Communications Course.

 When you are speaking, it's important that your audience knows which form of speaking you are using.
 However, a challenge for strong leaders is that when they are being descriptive, inquisitive, or even expressive, people may listen to them as though they are being directive.
 Their audience may not hear any invitation for dialogue and treat what you say as gospel.
 This can lead to a lack of engagement and valuable contributions from your team.
 So leaders need to know how to prepare the ground for dialogue to occur.